ADT comes in many flavors. We compare the original ADT with its DIY sibling ADT Self Setup.

 1. Price and monitoring

-If ADT and Blue by ADT were siblings in a family photo, it would be nearly impossible to see resemblance between them when it comes to pricing.
+If ADT and ADT Self Setup were siblings in a family photo, it would be nearly impossible to see resemblance between them when it comes to pricing.
 With ADT in general, there's no way to completely get out of up-front costs.

 ADT equipment pricing